dshyeon/PassPass/README.md

 npm test
 ```

-Test results will be output to terminal window.
+Test results will be output to the terminal window.

 Tests are split into 3 folders: react-client, server, and database, to match the equivalent folders with JavaScript source code.